godot-dimensions/g4mf/specification/parts/asset.md

 All data in the file MUST be in the same dimension as the model, such as node transforms, mesh vertices, and so on.

 If `"dimension"` is not defined or is not an integer, the file is not a valid G4MF file.
 Implementations MAY only support any subset of dimensions, such as only 4D, only 5D, or even only 3D.
 Implementations MAY choose to entirely ignore files with unsupported dimensions, or read them discarding the unsupported dimensions.

+### Extensions Required

+The `"extensionsRequired"` property is an array of strings that defines the extensions required to load the file.
+This property is optional and defaults to an empty array.

+If an extension is required and an implementation does not support that extension, the implementation MUST NOT load this file, and instead SHOULD return an error.
+If an extension is required, it MUST also be listed in the `"extensionsUsed"` array.

+### Extensions Used

+The `"extensionsUsed"` property is an array of strings that defines the extensions used in the file.
+This property is optional and defaults to an empty array.

+If an extension is used in `"extensions"` anywhere in the file, or in `"extensionsRequired"`, it MUST be listed here.

 ### Generator